hapax/hapax.github.io/assets/boring.md

 $$

 thereby giving a precise meaning to "infinity plus one"!
 We won't say more about the structure of these ordinals.
-But it's important that for any set $A$, there is at least one ordinal of the same size, i.e. the same number of elements.
+The main point is that we can always "count" the elements in a set $A$ using ordinals, no matter how big it is!
 Let's now return to the problem of proving the axiom of choice implies that any set $A$ can be well-ordered.
 The basic idea is to start with $0$, but keep on counting up "past